firecracker-microvm/firecracker/.github/pull_request_template.md

 ## License Acceptance

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+For more information on following Developer Certificate of Origin and signing off your commits, please check [`CONTRIBUTING.md`][3].

 ## PR Checklist